How can I start to think in Spanish and stop translating word-for-word in my head? – Real Fast Spanish Subscriber

 Student question: why do we need to say ‘se lo’ instead of ‘le lo’?

-Here, there is actually a good ‘why’ answer.
+Here, there is a really good ‘why’ answer.
 And that is ‘se lo’ is easier to say than ‘le lo’.

-But, while this is a reasonable answer to the ‘why’ question, this information may not help a Spanish student remember to say ‘se lo’ when they need to use it in a Spanish conversation.
+But, while this is a reasonable answer to the ‘why’ question, this information may not help a Spanish student remember the words ‘se‘ and ‘lo‘ when they need to use it in a Spanish conversation.

 This is because knowing the answer to the ‘why’ question doesn’t necessarily assist in creating useful memory associations or improve a student’s knowledge of the actual phrase.

-For example, maybe the student that asked this question, in the future will need to say “I need to give it to him”.
-And the first thing that comes to their mind is “I know I need something here that is easier to say but I can’t remember what it is”.
+For example, maybe the student that asked this question, in the future, will need to say “I need to give it to him”.
+And the first thing that comes to their mind is “I know I need something here that is easier to say but I can’t remember what it is” or maybe just “what is the word for ‘it’ and ‘him’?”

-Student question: why do we need the ‘me’?
-Can I just say this sentence without the ‘me’?
+Student question: why do we say ‘nada’ in this Spanish sentence?

 A better approach is to start asking ‘how’ questions: